shvixxl/gitlab-report/README.md

 You can also specify following options:

+- `--url` or `-u` - URL of the GitLab instance.
+Defaults to `https://gitlab.com`.
+- `--access-token` - either personal, project or group access token for the GitLab API.
+- `--oauth-token` - OAuth 2.0 access token for the GitLab API.
 - `--output-dir` or `-o` - path to a directory where all created reports will be saved, by default all reports will be saved in current directory.
 - `--prefix` or `-p` - prefix for the report filenames, by default current date is used as prefix.
 - `--format` or `-f` - format of the report (`pdf`, `excel`, `html`, `markdown`, `json`).
 Multiple formats can be specified by using this option multiple times, e.g. `-f pdf -f json -f markdown`.
 By default script produces reports in PDF format.
+- `--ca-file` - path to a custom CA file for SSL verification.
+- `--skip-ssl` - skip SSL verification.

+### Environment variables

+This script also supports some configuration via environment variables:

+- `GITLAB_URL` - URL of the GitLab instance.
+- `GITLAB_ACCESS_TOKEN` - either personal, project or group access token for the GitLab API.
+- `GITLAB_OAUTH_TOKEN` - OAuth 2.0 access token for the GitLab API.

 ## Configuration

-Configuration for this script is provided via a JSON file.
-At its minimum it should have following properties:
+Report configuration is a JSON file with following properties:

-- `url` - GitLab server URL, e.g. `https://gitlab.com`.
-- `private_token` or `oauth_token` - either personal, project or group access tokens or an OAuth 2.0 access token.

-You can also customize reports by providing following properties:

 - `title` - title for the report, it could be your company name.
 - `image` - image attached the report, for example your company logo.